luizbgomide/sovereign/spells.md

 #### Dispel Magic
 The caster sweeps away all unwanted magical effects and enchantments within a twenty-foot radius, centered on any visible point within one hundred feet per level.

-If the magical effect was cast by a creature with equal or fewer hit dice, the effect is negated automatically.
+If the magical effect was cast by a creature with equal or fewer HD, the effect is negated automatically.
 Otherwise, make an opposed INT/Magic skill check, with higher-leveled caster gaining a +2 bonus and the dispeller getting a +1 bonus.

 This spell is not strong enough to permanently suppress standing magical effects, and requires the aforementioned contested roll to temporarily suppressing them.
 If successful, the effect is negated for 1d6 rounds.
 If cast on a very large enchantment, only the portion within the spell’s zone of effect is suppressed.